61st Annual Big Rock Blue Marlin Tournament

 d) Prior to any arbitration hearing, limited discovery shall be permitted for the purpose of obtaining production of documents and taking depositions.
 All discovery shall be governed by the North Carolina Rules of Civil Procedure.
 All issues regarding discovery requests shall be decided by the arbitrator.
 All discovery shall be completed within 90 days after the selection of the arbitrator; provided, however, that the arbitrator shall have the authority to extend or reduce the time for discovery in a manner consistent with a general desire for expedited resolution of the dispute.

 e) All fees and expenses for the arbitration shall be borne by the parties equally.
 However, each party shall bear the expense of said party’s own counsel, experts, witnesses, and preparation and presentation of proofs.
 Only in the case of extreme abuse of the procedure may the arbitrator reallocate such costs and expenses among the parties.

 f) Any arbitral award may be enforced by an action in the Superior Court of Carteret County.

-21. REFUNDS – In the event that no qualifying fish are caught, the prize money will be handled as follows; a) 85% of Level III entry fees will be returned to Level III participants equally b) 100% of Level V will be returned and c) all other entry fees will be retained by the tournament and added to the following years purse accordingly.
-In the event that no fish qualify for the daily release prize, the money will be retained by the Tournament.
+- 22. REFUNDS – In the event that no qualifying fish are caught, the prize money will be handled as follows: Level I entry fees will be retained by the tournament.
+Level III and Level V prize money will be paid to the boat achieving the highest number of release points entered in that level.
+All other entry fees will be retained by the tournament and added to the following year’s purse accordingly.

 710 Evans St., Morehead City, NC 28557